Exorth-rsps/Legacy-Game-server/README.md

 * [Z-Kris's Event Inspector](https://media.z-kris.com/runelite-event-inspector-client.jar) , Want to dump osrs data easily? or see hows what being sent?
 Use this RL Client it's pretty easy to use.
 * That's it for now.
 If you got something to share feel free to ping me on discord ill inspect it and add it.

+### AI builds
+* Training goals for automated players are defined in `ai_builds.yml`.
+* Each goal's `spawn` block points to the exact tile where the target NPC or object is expected.

 ### Credits:
 * Credits are given out to everyone who helped out with information or contributed in some form to the project.
 And can be found in: [Here](https://github.com/AlterRSPS)